weina1117/weina1117.github.io/_posts/2016-11-25-CSAPP-Chapter2.md

 Logical Operators(||,&&,!)
 We should convert the expressions to be true or false before we involve the logical operators, and then to calculate the logical operation.

-Distinction between the logical operators versus their bit=level counterparts is that the logical operators do no evaluate their second arguent if the result of the expression can be determined by evaluating the first argument.
+Distinction between the logical operators versus their bit = level counterparts is that the logical operators do no evaluate their second arguent if the result of the expression can be determined by evaluating the first argument.